KendallTietz/kendall-html-css-practice/README.md

 # HTML Practice Assignment

-Kendall Tietz
+By Kendall Tietz
-Due Sunday, February 8, 2020
+The project is due on February 8, 2020